samuelgerard/SES/README.md

 # How to use
-After spinning up your server and connecting to it, execute the following string of commands `git clone https://github.com/samuelgerard/SES.git` `cd SES`
+After spinning up your server and connecting to it, execute the following string of commands:

+`git clone https://github.com/samuelgerard/SES.git`

+`cd SES`

 `chmod +x secure_server_basic.sh`

 `./secure_server_basic.sh`